marc-valdez/reacto/README.md

 - Creates a virtual environment using `uv venv` if one does not exist
 - Installs platform-specific dependencies (e.g., system libraries, UPX, wxPython)
 - Installs all Python dependencies from `requirements.txt` using `uv pip`
+- Selects the correct icon format for your platform
+- Runs PyInstaller to generate a standalone executable in the appropriate `dist/` subfolder
 - Copies the `clips/` and `onboarding/` directories (if present) into a platform-specific `dist/` folder
 - Copies `example.configuration.ini` as `configuration.ini` and `README.md` into the `dist/` folder
-- Selects the correct icon format for your platform
-- Runs PyInstaller with many hidden imports and excluded modules to generate a standalone executable in the appropriate `dist/` subfolder

 GitHub Actions workflows are also available in the [`.github/workflows/`](.github/workflows/:1) directory for CI and build automation.